What Is Underpinning?

 3. Jack Pile for Underpinning

+Jack pile underpinning is used where the traditional underpinning is uneconomical.
 The biggest advantage of this method is, it is a flexible and vibration-free method.
 Because the depth of the pile can be easily adjustable according to the subsoil condition.

-The existing foundation is in a good condition since it will have to span over the head of the pile cap.
+The existing foundation is in good condition since it will have to span over the head of the pile cap.
 This pile cap is cast on to head off the jack pile then after hydraulic jacks have been removed.

-4. Pynford Stool Method For Underpinning
+4. Pynford Stool Underpinning

 Pynford stool underpinning foundation method is used, where the existing foundation soil-bearing capacity is weak.
 This underpinning foundation technique makes the needle run continuously to the masonry.